tetratelabs/kong2eg/README.md

                 headers:
                 - "x-kong-response-header-1:foo"
                 - "x-kong-response-header-2:bar"
 ```

-Next, you can create a `HTTPRoute` resources to define the routing rules for your application, and test if the Kong plugins are working as expected.
+Next, create an `HTTPRoute` resource to define routing rules for your application and verify that the Kong plugins are functioning as expected.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1